illucc/Kontraption/README.md

 > Ion Thruster - A simple weak thruster that uses energy

-> Hydrogen Thruster(WIP) - A 3x3x3 to 17x17x17 multiblock thruster
+> Liquid Fuel Thruster(WIP) - A 3x3x3 to 17x17x17 multiblock thruster

 > Gatling gun(NYI) - A static gun that uses various metals as ammunition